 The pcap files can be compressed before being written to disk by setting the compression option to lz4.
+This option is incompatible with sguil mode.
 Note: On Windows, this option increases disk I/O instead of reducing it.
 When using lz4 compression, you can enable checksums using the lz4-checksum option, and you can set the compression level lz4-level to a value between 0 and 16, where higher levels result in higher compression.